Dove International: History

-The Members of the Apostolic Council are Larry and LaVerne Kreider, Ron and Bonnie Myer, Peter and Ruth Ann Bunton, Chad and Chris Miller, Hesbone and Violet Odindo, Ibrahim and Diane Omondi, Steve and Mary Prokopchak, and Brian and Janet Sauder.
+The members of the Apostolic Council are Merle and Cheree Shenk, Ron and Bonnie Myer, Hesbone and Violet Odindo, Ibrahim and Diane Omondi, and Brian and Janet Sauder.

-International Ventures
+International ventures

-In the book, the "Challenges of the Pentecostal, Charismatic and Messianic Jewish Movements", author Peter Hocken highlights the international role Dove International Churches are playing in the spread of Penticostalism.
+In the book The Challenges of the Pentecostal, Charismatic and Messianic Jewish Movements, author Peter Hocken highlights the international role DOVE International churches are playing in the spread of Pentecostalism.